winitzki/scall/tutorial/dhall_first_principles.md

 ```dhall
 ( λ(p : Natural) → p * 2 + 123 ) : Natural → Natural
 ```
-It is convenient when the type annotation can be written next to a defined variable:
+A type annotation can be also written when defining a variable:

 ```dhall
 let g : Natural → Natural = λ(p : Natural) → p * 2 + 123